builde7b0b/Tic-Tac-Toe/challenges.md

 having trouble with grid and getting it to size down according to screens size.

 - [] Todo #11: Figure out how to make the grid smaller when we decrease the screen size just like with the stats box.

+- [] Create an AI opponent: teach JavaScript to play an unbeatable game against you Creating an AI opponent seems like a complex task.
+We need another player that knows the game board and can respond to any pattern of movements from the other player.
+Resources: minimax search, expectimax optimization, MiniMax algorithm

+Create AI player
+teach player about
+  game board and how to win

+Ai working sort of - Issue: simulates entire game instead of move by move script.js:566 Uncaught TypeError: cells.map is not a function
+    at HTMLButtonElement.startVsAI (script.js:566:33)